Dean: Barbara James

 - High school and college transcripts

-A Nursing Application must also be submitted directly to the School of Nursing.
+- A Nursing Application submitted directly to the School of Nursing.

-Students accepted to clinical nursing are required to send a Nursing Education deposit of $200 to the SON to hold their place in the class.
+Students accepted to clinical nursing are required to sign a commitment form to hold their place in the class.

 - RN to BS traditional classroom (two semesters)